oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/tunisia.md

 encircled red crescent moon and five-pointed star; national colors: red, white

 ### 國歌
-- `name`: "Humat Al Hima" (Defenders of the Homeland)
+- `名稱`: "Humat Al Hima" (Defenders of the Homeland)
-- `lyrics/music`: Mustafa Sadik AL-RAFII and Aboul-Qacem ECHEBBI/Mohamad Abdel WAHAB **note**:  adopted 1957, replaced 1958, restored 1987; Mohamad Abdel WAHAB also composed the music for the anthem of the United Arab Emirates
+- `歌詞／音樂`: Mustafa Sadik AL-RAFII and Aboul-Qacem ECHEBBI/Mohamad Abdel WAHAB **note**:  adopted 1957, replaced 1958, restored 1987; Mohamad Abdel WAHAB also composed the music for the anthem of the United Arab Emirates

 ### 國家級遺產